Don't have a lot of time to read? Check out my hour long video that shows you exactly what to look for when analyzing your golf swing on video.

 A golfer will feel the power loading at the moment the swing changes direction (transition), as the hips initiate the downswing, and the upper body “lags” behind it.

-Below is a video of a golfer who loads the power package very late in the backswing:
+Below is a video of a Bubba Watson, who loads the power package very late in the backswing:

 Notice how Bubba doesn’t radially deviate his right wrist (PA2) until the top of the backswing.
 This is a late loading of the power package, because the triangle has not established maximum power until the top of the swing.

-This next video is an example of a golfer who loads the power package quite early in the swing:
+This next video is David Toms, who loads the power package quite early in the swing:

 Notice how David Toms gradually radially deviates the left wrist throughout the entire backswing.
 You can see how he has fully established his power package just prior to the top of the golf swing.